meganellendavidson/technical-vault/Software Notes/Git and Github.md

 use `git commit -m "message"` to commit the changes you've made.

-use `git ush -u orgin master` to push to master
+use `git push -u orgin master` to push to master

 ## Links
  https://dzone.com/articles/top-20-git-commands-with-examples